 We also promote training opportunities for CFAR investigators who are interested in the application of best statistical methods, and provide training opportunities for students and fellows who are assisting in AIDS-related studies.
 We recommend that investigators contact the Biostatistics Core in the earliest stage of new research efforts and well in advance of deadlines for grant applications, abstract submissions and protocol development.

 Please contact the CFAR Biostatistics Core with new requests by e-mailing us at CFARbios@bios.unc.edu.

 Michael Hudgens, Ph.D.

-Dr. Hudgens is a Professor in the Department of Biostatistics at the University of North Carolina at Chapel Hill and is Director of the Biostatistics Core of the UNC Center for AIDS Research.
-He has extensive experience in collaborative research and statistical methodology development related to studies of infectious diseases and vaccines, with an emphasis on HIV.
-Dr. Hudgens has co-authored over 100 peer-reviewed papers in leading statistical journals such as Biometrika, Biometrics, JASA, and JRSS-B as well as top-tier biomedical journals such as the New England Journal of Medicine, Lancet, and Nature, and currently serves as an Associate Editor for Biometrics and JASA.
-He is an elected fellow of the American Statistical Association and has taught multiple graduate level biostatistics courses at UNC.
-Dr. Hudgens is the principal investigator or co-investigator on several NIH NIAID grants to develop novel statistical methodologies for application to infectious disease studies.
-He has served as lead statistician on multiple clinical trials sponsored by the NIH and CDC and currently serves on an advisory board to the FDA.
+Dr. Michael Hudgens is a Professor and Associate Chair of the Department of Biostatistics at UNC-Chapel Hill and is Director of the Biostatistics Core of the UNC Center for AIDS Research.
+He has experience in collaborative research and statistical methodology development related to studies of infectious diseases, with emphasis on HIV.
+Professor Hudgens has co-authored more than 250 peer-reviewed papers in statistical journals such as Biometrics, Biometrika, JASA and JRSS-B as well as biomedical journals such as the Lancet, Nature and New England Journal of Medicine.
+He currently serves as an Associate Editor for Biometrics.
+He is an elected Fellow of the American Statistical Association and has taught graduate level biostatistics courses at UNC for over 15 years.

 Chapel Hill, NC